sean-s14/react_template/README.md

 This template comes with `mui` for styling and components, and `react-router-dom` for navigation

-There are some pages already created with the navigation already setup:
+There are some pages already created with the navigation setup:
 - Home
 - Projects
 - Articles